A Journal of Disability Poetry and Literature

 Writers interested in following in the progress of the Dis Lit Consortium at the 2016 AWP conference or keeping current on other aspects of disability literature can join us on Facebook and on Twitter at @wordgathering.com.
 Writers interested in participating in the DisLit Consortium and having their books represented at the 2016 AWP conference can also follow the consortiums clicking blog or contacting them at email@example.com.

 Wordgathering continues to seek work that develops the field of disability literature.
 We invite the submission of poetry, short fiction, drama, art and essays that discuss poetry from a disability perspective or that contribute to the theoretical development of the field of disability literature.
 The journal appreciates hearing from authors whose books are consistant with the mission of Wordgathering and would like them reviewed.
 Our guidelines provide further information about the kind of work we seek.
-We value our readers' opinions and hope you will send your comments, concerns or ideas to Us at email@example.com.
+We value our readers' opinions and hope you will send your comments, concerns or ideas to us at email@example.com.